Frozen

 As you can see the arctic blast continues.

-As you can see the arctic blast continues, the evening temperature on Saturday, January 9, frozen.
+As you can see, the arctic blast continued, and the evening temperature on Saturday, January 9, was frozen.

 9 Life-Saving Style Secrets to Get You Through the Winter:

-1. Wear a beanie made of cotton or cashmere to avoid hat hair: natural fibers like cotton and cashmere will help fight hat hair, while synthetic fibers encourage it.
+1. Wear a beanie made of cotton or cashmere to avoid hat hair: Natural fibers like cotton and cashmere help fight hat hair, while synthetic fibers encourage it.

 2. A Pretzel Knot it is the warmest way to wear your scarf.